tsprlng/useful-pgp-agent/card-functionality/README.md

 cd ../src
 ```

-## Build the emulated Gnuk
+Now we can build the emulated Gnuk.

-We aren't using KDF in our tests, so we disable Gnuk's default behavior
+We don't want to use KDF in our tests, so we disable Gnuk's default behavior
 (by default, emulated Gnuk considers KDF "required") with the
-"kdf_do=optional" variable.
+"kdf_do=optional" variable (I am not aware of any OpenPGP card that
+requires KDF by default, so the tests currently don't use KDF).

 ```
 kdf_do=optional ./configure --target=GNU_LINUX --enable-factory-reset
 make
 ```

-## Run the emulated Gnuk
+## Running the emulated Gnuk

 Emulated Gnuk connects to the system via http://usbip.sourceforge.net/.
 This means that we need to load the kernel module `vhci_hcd` to connect